 His professional interests include all aspects of the equine athlete from imaging and performance related wellness to regenerative therapies and rehabilitation techniques.
 Austin has always been a ‘problem solver’ and enjoys nothing more than applying himself to fix something or improve its function.

-A native Oregonian, Dr. Rowland is very happy to be back home in the Northwest where he and his wife Alicia enjoy many outdoor activities ranging from alpine skiing to family trips with their two labradoodles.
+A native Oregonian, Dr. Rowland is very happy to be back home where he, his wife Alicia, and their daughter Reagan enjoy everything the PNW has to offer.